knative/docs/template-docs-page.md

 ## Break steps into logical sections
 ```
 <!--
-Avoid nesting headings directly on top of each other without text/explanation/context inbetween.
+Avoid nesting headings directly on top of each other without text/explanation/context between.
 -->
 ```